-The Scheme classifies its investments based on its business model for managing those financial assets and their contractual cash flow characteristics.
+The Scheme classifies its financial instruments based on its business model for managing those investments and their contractual cash flow characteristics.
 The Scheme's investment portfolio is managed and its performance is evaluated on a fair value basis in accordance with the Scheme's documented investment strategy.
-The Scheme evaluates the information about its investments on a fair value basis together with other related financial information.
+The Scheme's policy is to evaluate the information about its investments on a fair value basis together with other related financial information.